A look at Augusta's past

 The annual Sidewalk Bazaar was called an “unqualified success” by everyone involved in the event.
 Hundreds poured into the city for the weekend festivites.

 Weather statistics released from the Mobil Oil refinery showed that June 1983 had been cooler and wetter than the average over the previous 60 years.

-Page 2 of 2 - John Lichlyter was installed as grand knight at the St. James Knights of Columbus.
+John Lichlyter was installed as grand knight at the St. James Knights of Columbus.
 Henry Leedom was named Knight of the Year.